sudhanshumall/Ansible-Basic-Tutorial/Lesson 11 -  Writing Ansible Playbook/README.md

 ![image](https://drive.google.com/uc?export=view&id=1QsWURxTdBy_ioIvIc__W-trBz3p3Reb9)

-**Playbook explanation** : In this playbook named **Sample Playbook**, we have only 1 task and it is using an Ansible module called **ping**, which it using to check the connectivity between Ansible Controller machine (localhost in this case) and target machine (target-node1)
+**Playbook explanation** : In this playbook named **Sample Playbook**, we have only 1 task and it is using an Ansible module called **ping**, which it using to check the connectivity between Ansible Controller machine (localhost in this case) and target machine (target-node1).
+This playbook is using the default inventory file (/etc/ansible/hosts) which we updated in **Lesson 08 - Ansible Inventory Format**

 **To Run the Playbook** : ansible-playbook example-1-sample-playbook.yaml